Waar: Plot

-Mulla Siraj, a Taliban working with Ramal, is operating from a fort in the tribal area.
+Mulla Siraj, a Taliban leader working with Ramal, is operating from a fort in the tribal area.
 He gives Ramal two bombs which Ramal is going to plant somewhere in Pakistan.
 Planned by Lax, a spy; terrorists conduct an attack on a police training center to divert the attention of the security agencies.
-They have been watching any suspicious activity as they have learned that a major terrorist action is imminent.
-One bomb is loaded in a vehicle, which Ehtesham drives away in order to dispose the bomb.
+They have been watching for any suspicious activity as they have learned that a major terrorist action is imminent.
+One bomb is loaded in a vehicle, which Ehtesham drives away in order to dispose of the bomb.
 He is killed when the bomb explodes.
-The second bomb is planted in Jinnah Convention Centre, Islamabad but Major Mujtaba counters this attack and saves the country from another deadly terror incident.
+The second bomb is planted in the Jinnah Convention Centre, Islamabad but Major Mujtaba counters this attack and saves the country from another deadly terror incident.
 He takes his revenge by killing Ramal.